Imperial City of Huế: Residence of Resident-Superior of Annam

 Resident-Superior of Annam (French: Résident supérieur de l'Annam; Vietnamese: Khâm sứ Trung Kỳ; chữ Hán: 欽使中圻) was established on 8 April 1886 as a successor to the Resident-General of Annam and Tonkin (résident général de l'Annam et du Tonkin) when it was decided to have one French resident for the French protectorate of Annam and a separate one for Tonkin.

 Construction began in the summer of April 1876 (Tu Duc 28), and was completed in July 1878.
-After construction and the establishment of the governing apparatus, the Central Region Resident's Palace became the capital of the French colonial regime in Central Vietnam, controlling all activities of the Nguyen Dynasty feudal state.
+After construction and the establishment of the governing apparatus, the Central Region Resident's Palace became the capital of the French colonial regime in Central Vietnam, controlling all activities of the Nguyen dynasty feudal state.

-The location of Resident-Superior of Annam (Concession Française) at the top right of citadel.
+Location of Resident-Superior of Annam (Concession Française) at the top right of citadel.

-In in April 1908, a protest demanding tax reduction by the people of Thua Thien Hue took place here.
+In April 1908, a protest demanding tax reduction by the people of Thua Thien Hue took place here.
 The headquarters now is the Hue University of Education.